mdn/content/files/en-us/mdn/mdn_product_advisory_board/index.md

   - : Hermina Condei leads product management and engineering for MDN Web Docs and platform engineering for SUMO at Mozilla.
 Over the past years, she's driven company-wide projects focused on access and identity management for employees and the community.
 She also led the product team in the **Open Innovation Group**, with a focus on managing internal and external stakeholders for the team's portfolio of projects.
 - **Dominique Hazael-Massieux**
   W3C Web Technology Expert including [Telecommunications Vertical champion](https://www.w3.org/Telco/), [Web Real-Time Communications Working Group](https://www.w3.org/groups/wg/webrtc), [Device and Sensors Working Group](https://www.w3.org/das/)
-  - : Dominique Hazael-Massieux is part of the W3C staff, where he leads W3C efforts in developer relationship.
+  - : Dominique Hazael-Massieux is part of the W3C staff, leading W3C efforts in developer relations.
 Dom has been working for W3C since 2000, and in addition to devrel, is currently involved in the standardization of WebRTC, device APIs and WebVR.
 - **Brian Kardell**
   Developer Advocate, Igalia
   - : Brian is a Developer Advocate at Igalia.
 He participates in W3C where he is Igalia's Advisory Committee Representative and participates in various working groups and community groups.
 He also has represented the Open JS Foundation there.